-We would like to encourage all QI projects to notify the Critical Care Q&S group using the notification form.
+We would like to encourage all QI projects to notify the Critical Care Q&S group using the Health Board registration form.
 This will allow co-ordination between projects as well as input from the wider critical care team, which will help increase the chance of successful improvement and engagement.

 Planning Your QI Project

 When thinking about your QI project, consider using the acronym SMART to think through the goals of your project.
 SMART refers to criteria for setting goals and objectives and is recommended by The Guidance for Provision of Intensive Care Services (GPICS).
 These are goals are: Specific, Measurable, Attainable, Relevant, and Time-bound.
 The idea is that every project goal must adhere to the SMART criteria to be effective.
 By completing the criteria below it should help you and the Q&S group better plan and support your project.